Skip to content

 In the context of this privacy policy, the following terms have the meanings outlined below.

-The process through which SerenityGPT’s system accesses, extracts, and presents information from the client's data repositories, allowing users to gain insights and make informed decisions efficiently.
+The process through which SerenityGPT accesses, extracts, analyzes, and presents information from the client’s data repositories, allowing users to gain insights, automate tasks, and make informed decisions efficiently.

 2. Human interface